nikitanpatil1/Build-a-World-Cup-Database-FCC/README.md

 # World Cup Database

-*This project consists of creating a Bash script that enters information from World Cup games into PostgreSQL, then querying the database for useful statistics.*
+*This project consists of creating a Bash script that enters information from World Cup games.csv file into PostgreSQL, then querying the database for useful statistics.*

 ## Problem Statement